ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-updating-device-state.md

 ### Update the handling of the `USBRESET` event

 Instead of ignoring it, we now want it to change the state of the USB device.
 See section 9.1 USB Device States of the USB specification for details on what to do.
+Note that `fn on_event()` was given `state: &mut State`.

 ### Update the handling of `SET_ADDRESS` requests